agray998/bae-jenkins-reference-impl/README.md

 ## Setting up Production Server
 * On the production machine (with ports 8080 and 3000), install npm and set up credentials for the nexus repository as before.
 * Ensure wget is installed; this will be used to retrieve the backend .war from nexus

+## Notes
+* At present, the spring and react apps used for this example do not actually connect to one another; connecting the two is assumed to be part of project 3.
+This project is concerned only with deploying them and, as such, separate reference apps are used for now to demonstrate the principles involved.